tanc-ahrc/mirador/README.md

 # mirador
-A reference clone of the release of the Mirador IIIF viewer.
+A reference clone of the release of the Mirador IIIF viewer: https://projectmirador.org/